Here's our roundup of the very best free Android games available in the Google Play Store right now.

 Fans of vertical scrolling shoot-em-ups rejoice!
 The new Sky Force Reloaded is on Android and is better than ever!

 Blast your way through nine action-packed missions as you take down enemies while dodging the attacks they send back your way.
-Collect stars and upgrade your ships as you try and earn all medals on each mission at each difficulty level.
+Collect stars and upgrade your ships as you try to earn all medals on each mission at each difficulty level.
 It's a well-polished game from a storied and celebrated franchise, making Sky Force Reloaded an absolute must-play.

 Looking for an extremely casual yet challenging game that you can pick up and play whenever you've got a few minutes to kill?
 UltraFlow 2 will fill that void nicely.